Tobi-De/jenova/README.md

 # JENOVA

-A python web framework created base on the testdriven course [Build your own python web framework](https://testdriven.io/courses/python-web-framework).
+A python web framework, this is not meant to be used for anything serious, it's my playground to understand how to build a web from scratch (mostly).